Commercial and residential real estate, construction, development, includes all related products, materials, tools and services of real estate.

 As with all Effie categories, you can enter whether your work brought the brand to life as the entire marketing effort or as part of the larger marketing program.
 If the content was part of a larger campaign, demonstrate the contribution of the content as part of that campaign.

-For efforts that effectively reached their audience through the creation of original branded content that is not advertising.
-The core of the entry should be content designed to be consumed/ experienced and sought out by the consumer for entertaining or informative reasons.
-Entrants must detail the content, how it related back to the overall brand and business goals, how it was distributed to, and shared by, the audience, and the results it achieved for the brand and business.
-Branded content may be produced and distributed by either publishers or independently and can include longform entertainment.
-Note: Judges will expect to understand why branded content was chosen as a tactic.
+This category recognizes efforts that successfully engaged audiences through original branded content that goes beyond traditional advertising.
+The focus should be on content created to be actively sought out and consumed by the audience for its entertainment or informative value.
+Entries must detail the content itself, its alignment with brand and business objectives, the distribution and audience engagement strategy, and the measurable impact on the brand and business.
+Branded content may be produced and distributed by publishers or independently and can include long-form entertainment.

 This category is to showcase brand experiences beyond traditional advertising – work that truly brought a brand or product to life and interacted with a specific audience to achieve desired objectives should be entered.
 It may include a re-invented product demo, re-imagined pop-up, or a “brick and mortar” retail overhaul; it may have created a new game, an alternate or virtual reality experience, or an interactive/immersive film experience that effectively showcases a new product or brand personality.
 Award winners will show how the brand is reaching out to their audiences to establish meaningful relationships, memorable, engaging experiences, and unique connections.
 Entrants must address how the experiential marketing related back to the overall brand strategy.
 Judges will expect to understand the ‘participation’ in the experience as a core factor.